 Navigating the Process

 While knowing the steps can be helpful, the legal system isn’t something most parents regularly encounter.
-It can feel confusing, overwhelming, and leave you with more questions than answers.
-When children are involved, one of the biggest questions is, how long does it take for the court to grant custody?
+It can feel confusing and overwhelming and leave you with more questions than answers.
+When children are involved, one of the biggest questions is, how long does it take for the Court to grant custody?
 It’s a completely understandable concern, and most Texas parents share it when navigating child custody matters.

 What if Circumstances Change?